 Each year, we jump from relaxing summertime to the stress of a new school year.
 Between homework, balancing extracurricular activities, and changes in weather, we can forget to prioritize outdoor time.
-It’s important that we make time for our kids to enjoy nature in the great outdoors, as we know that spending time in nature can help reduce stress and bring a sense of calm into our lives.
+It’s important that we make time for our kids to enjoy nature in the great outdoors since it can help reduce stress and bring a sense of calm.
 Our children need a break after school and on the weekends from their schoolwork and extra-curricular activities.
 Nature is the perfect break.

-Here are 5 easy ways to keep our children connected to nature even in the midst of the busy school year:
+Here are five easy ways to keep your children connected to nature, even in the midst of the busy school year:

 - Play Outside.
 Even if your children have recess at school, they still need additional time to unwind after school and on the weekend.
 And I am not talking about sports practice.
 Children need unstructured free play to be creative and let loose with their friends or siblings.
 Let them jump rope, blow bubbles, and make their own obstacle courses.
-Here are five creative ways to get your children outside.
+Here are five entertaining ways to get your kids to play outside.

 - Volunteer.
 Both volunteer work and spending time in nature help reduce stress in our lives, so why not combine these ideas by participating in community service projects as a family that help our environment?
 Check out these hands-on volunteer projects that your children can do to help improve and protect the environment.

 - Grow a Family Garden.
 Gardening is a great way to encourage our children to spend more time outside in nature.
 It is also a way to instill an appreciation for where food comes from and the work involved in making every meal we enjoy.
 Learn how to get your kids excited about gardening and how to create a meditation garden for your entire family to enjoy.
 Also, share the fabulous book Rachel’s Day In The Garden with your children to get them excited about gardening with you.